California Firefighters Memorial

 2014 CALIFORNIA FIREFIGHTERS MEMORIAL CEREMONY

-The California Fire Foundation invites you to join us as we memorialize the sacrifice and dedication of California's fallen heroes at the 12th Annual California Firefighters Memorial Ceremony on October 11, 2014.
+The California Fire Foundation thanks those who helped us memorialize the sacrifice and dedication of California's fallen heroes at the 12th Annual California Firefighters Memorial Ceremony on October 11, 2014.

-On this solemn day, we join together to honor and remember those heroes who made the ultimate sacrifice to keep California safe.
-The ceremony will be held at the California Firefighters Memorial located in Capitol Park, Sacramento, CA.
+On Saturday, October 11, 2014, hundreds joined together to honor and remember those heroes who made the ultimate sacrifice to keep California safe.
+The ceremony was held at the California Firefighters Memorial located in Capitol Park, Sacramento, CA.

 The sacrifice of hundreds of California firefighters is remembered on the brushed limestone walls of the California Firefighters Memorial at the State Capitol in Sacramento.
 This beautiful tribute, embodying over 10 years of work by California Professional Firefighters, depicts both the heroism of the profession and the anguish felt when a firefighter falls in the line of duty.
 Click here for complete history of the California Firefighters Memorial.